mhedges/markdown-cv/index.md

 - Affiliation: University of Hawaii (PhD student)
 - Phd Advisor: Sven Vahsen
 - *Phase I commissioning of the SuperKEKB accelerator*
-- - Involved from start-to-finsih of design, construction, operation, and publication of results of suite of commissioning detectors used for first-beam measurements of SuperKEKB.
+    - Involved from start-to-finsih of design, construction, operation, and publication of results of suite of commissioning detectors used for first-beam measurements of SuperKEKB.
-- - KEK onsite safety coordinator for construction and integration
+    - KEK onsite safety coordinator for construction and integration.
-- - Shift coordinator
+    - Shift coordinator.
+    - First directional analysis of beam-induced fast-neutrons using subsystem of novel TPC-based micro-pattern gas detectors.
+    - Design and installation of gas distribution system for TPC subsystem.

 __Instrumentation__
 `2011-present`
 - `2019-present`
-- Quantum-dot based scintillators for charged-particle detection
+- Quantum-dot based scintillators for charged-particle detection.
 - `2011-2018`
-- TPC-based micro-pattern gas detectors with pixel readout for directional nuclear recoil detection
+- TPC-based micro-pattern gas detectors with pixel readout for directional nuclear recoil detection.

 ## Select Publications